-Under IBKR-LITE our client accounts are charged zero commission for US exchange-listed stock and ETF trades, but their orders are routed to select over-the-counter market-makers for handling, who provide our affiliate broker-dealer Interactive Brokers LLC with payment for order flow for sending orders for execution.
-While IA does not directly receive any of the brokerage revenue generated by Interactive Brokers LLC from your trading, the parent company of both entities, the Interactive Brokers Group LLC, derives the majority of its revenues from the brokerage operations of the Interactive Brokers LLC subsidiary.
-IA places all client trades through Interactive Brokers LLC so Interactive Brokers LLC's payment for order flow ultimately benefits both Interactive Brokers LLC and IA given their corporate affiliation.
+Under IBKR-LITE our client accounts are charged zero commission for US exchange-listed stock and ETF trades, but their orders are routed to select over-the-counter market-makers for handling, who provide our affiliate broker-dealer IB LLC with payment for order flow for sending orders for execution.
+While IA does not directly receive any of the brokerage revenue generated by IB LLC from your trading, the parent company of both entities, the Interactive Brokers Group LLC, derives the majority of its revenues from the brokerage operations of the IB LLC subsidiary.
+IA places all client trades through IB LLC so IB LLC's payment for order flow ultimately benefits both IB LLC and IA given their corporate affiliation.

 The use of the IBKR-LITE execution and commission structure for IA client accounts constitutes a conflict of interest in light of this corporate affiliation and the fact that the payments will benefit the parent company of both entities (IBG LLC) and thus IA indirectly, and the fact that IBKR-LITE executions may (but are not expected to) bring clients higher total cost of execution than IBKR-PRO executions (even after accounting for the commissions savings, as a result of missed opportunity for greater price improvement).
 This conflict of interest is disclosed to and acknowledged by IA clients at account opening through signing the Investment Management Agreement and the provision of a separate disclosure.
-This conflict is mitigated by IA periodically reviewing Interactive Brokers LLC' execution quality statistics to confirm that IBKR-LITE's total cost of execution (calculated as commissions and fees paid minus price improvement obtained) is generally equal to or better than IBKR-PRO's total cost of execution after accounting for the commissions savings from IBKR-LITE.
+This conflict is mitigated by IA periodically reviewing IB LLC's execution quality statistics to confirm that IBKR-LITE's total cost of execution (calculated as commissions and fees paid minus price improvement obtained) is generally equal to or better than IBKR-PRO's total cost of execution after accounting for the commissions savings from IBKR-LITE.
 IA believes the benefits its clients receive from the IBKR-LITE commission structure outweigh the conflict of interest.